What is Plasma Arc Welding (PAW)? – Diagram & How it Works

 Plasma arc welding involves striking an arc between a non-consumable tungsten electrode and the workpiece.
 The nozzle’s unique design allows the arc plasma to exit the torch separated from the shielding gas envelope.

-The narrow opening of the nozzle increases plasma gas flow rate, allowing deeper penetration.
+The narrow opening of the nozzle increases the flow rate of plasma gas, allowing deeper penetration.
 The complexity of the plasma welding torch sets it apart from gas tungsten arc welding.
 Plasma welding torches operate at high temperatures, making it necessary to always be water-cooled.

 Modern plasma welding guns are designed for automatic welding.
 Common defects associated with plasma welding include tungsten inclusions and undercutting.
-Tungsten inclusions occur when the welding current exceeds the electrode’s capabilities, while undercuts are common in keyhole mode PAW welding and can be avoided using activated fluxes.
+Tungsten inclusions happen when the welding current is too high for the electrode, and undercuts often occur in keyhole mode PAW welding but can be prevented by using activated fluxes.

 Operating Modes of Plasma Arc Welding